0x4447-office/0x4447_webpage_consulting/_posts/2020-03-28-should-i-go-all-in-with-serverless.md

 image: /assets/img/articles/should-i-go-all-in-with-serverless/cover.png
 header: /assets/img/articles/should-i-go-all-in-with-serverless/header.png
 layout: post
-description: The goal is to give a better understanding of what is the Serverless technology.
+description: The goal is to better understand Serverless technology and how it affects your costs as your project grows.
 categories: [knowledge]
 ---

 This article is meant for CEOs, CTOs, and Managers.
-The goal is to give a better understanding of what is the Serverless technology.
+The goal is to better understand Serverless technology and how it affects your costs as your project grows.

 This article also tries to answer a common question our clients ask: *Should I go serverless or still build a project with regular servers*?